-A Board of Ordnance dated 1774 shows the whole area lying either side of Ann’s Hill Road as farm land with a lane (now Middlecroft Lane) clearly marked, turning south to where the Hermitage is today.
+A Board of Ordnance map dated 1774 and another of 1783 shows the whole area lying either side of Ann’s Hill Road as farm land with a lane (now Middlecroft Lane) clearly marked, turning south to where the Hermitage is today.

 At the end of the 18th century the Hermitage land was purchased by John Collins, a prosperous builder/brick maker.
 The land was to remain in the same family for over one hundred years.
 He excavated part of the site for ‘brickearth’ a common practice all over Gosport.